 (3) When departing from København/Copenhagen to the east, south and west by train, if you haven't reserved it can be a good idea to join a train at Norreport station instead.

-Most of the spare seats can be taken by the time a train arrives at København H.
+Most of the spare seats can be taken by the time a train arrives at København H, though the Lyn express services only use København H.

-Though if you need to buy a ticket head to København H as it has staffed ticket counters.
+If you need to buy a ticket last minute at the station head to København H as it has staffed ticket counters.

 (4) The station concourse at København H bridges the spor (platforms/tracks) that the trains depart from - which are at a lower level and are accessed by escalators and lifts/elevators.